Ambivalent sexism: Women's endorsement

 Both benevolent and hostile sexism are considered legitimizing ideologies, in that these attitudes provide the justification for social inequalities between men and women.
 Social dominance orientation (SDO; Sidanius & Pratto, 1999) asserts that group-based inequalities are systematically reinforced by the disadvantaged group's adoption of the dominant group's ideology and social stratification.
-Empirical research has consistently supported the validity of Social Dominance Theory, and the SDO model of structural oppression may be particularly apt to describe how patriarchy is perpetuated.
+Empirical research has consistently supported the validity of social dominance theory, and the SDO model of structural oppression may be particularly apt to describe how patriarchy is perpetuated.

 Researchers have explored reasons for why women might internalize ambivalently sexist attitudes towards women.
 Fischer (2006) found that women may develop benevolently sexist attitudes as a response to experiencing sexism themselves.
 Cross-cultural research suggests that women's endorsement of benevolent sexism often reflects a culture of extreme hostile sexism among men in a given community.
 Some researchers argue that, in cultures that are particularly hostile, women may internalize benevolent sexism as a protective mechanism.

 Some research indicates that women perceived men high in benevolent sexism to possess positive attitudes towards women, while by contrast men low in benevolent sexism were perceived to be misogynistic and possessing high levels of hostile sexism, when in reality men who reject benevolent sexism also tend to reject hostile sexism.
 If the man stated that his rejection of benevolent sexism was motivated by egalitarian values then the perception that he was a hostile sexist was somewhat mitigated, though not entirely.

+Political campaign strategies and gendered messaging

+One analysis focuses on how mixed sexism affected politics, especially during the 2016 U.S. Presidential election.
+It shows how Donald Trump's "woman card" comments against Hillary Clinton demonstrated that sexism shapes political views and actions.
+This suggests that gender-focused criticisms in campaigns can trigger sexist attitudes, causing divided support among voters based on their views on sexism.
+This emphasizes the importance for campaigns to rethink using gendered stories and consider the advantages of shifting to more inclusive messages.